 The machine had two passenger doors on the left side of the fuselage, with one passenger door on the right rear side of the fuselage.
 There were jettisonable aircrew escape doors on both sides of the cockpit, with the cockpit also featuring bulged side windows to improve visibility down and to the rear.
 There was a hatch on the roof for service access to the engines.
 The Mi-6 had hydraulically-operated rear clamshell doors and a ramp for cargo loading; the cargo bay had a pulley block system and a winch with a lift capacity of 800 kilograms (1,760 pounds).

 Stub wings with a span of 15.3 meters (50 feet 2 inches) were fitted to provide lift in forward flight; early production featured wings whose angle of incidence could be adjusted by ground crews, but they gave way to fixed wings set at an incidence of 15.75 degrees.
-They were removeable and often taken off when the machine was used as a flying crane, since at low flight speeds the wings simply became dead weight and blocked the rotor downdraft.
+The wings were removeable and often taken off when the machine was used as a flying crane, since at low flight speeds the wings simply became dead weight and blocked the rotor downwash.

 MIL MI-6: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ main rotor diameter 35 meters 114 feet 10 inches tail rotor diameter 6.3 meters 20 feet 8 inches footprint length 41.74 meters 137 feet fuselage length 33.18 meters 108 feet 10 inches height (tail rotor) 9.86 meters 32 feet 4 inches height (rotor head) 6.71 meters 22 feet empty weight 27,240 kilograms 60,050 pounds max loaded weight 42,500 kilograms 93,700 pounds maximum speed 300 KPH 185 MPH / 160 KT service ceiling 4,500 meters 14,800 feet range 620 kilometers 365 MI / 320 NMI _____________________ _________________ _______________________

 * At the time of its first flight in the fall of 1957 and for many years after, the Mi-6 was the world's biggest operational helicopter; it was also the USSR's first production turboshaft-powered helicopter.
-The type won the Sikorsky trophy in 1961 as the first helicopter to exceed 300 KPH (186 MPH) in level flight.
-The machine also set a number of other performance and load records, some of them standing for many years.
+The type won the Sikorsky trophy in 1961 as the first helicopter to exceed 300 KPH (186 MPH) in level flight, and set a number of other performance and load records as well, some of them standing for many years.
 Mi-6s were operated by both Aeroflot and the Soviet military, particularly the Soviet Air Force.

 * Soviet Mi-6s saw action in the invasion of Czechoslovakia in 1968 and during the Afghan War of the 1980s; they were used for resupply and transport and not for assaults, being seen as too vulnerable for frontline combat.
 During the Chernobyl nuclear plant disaster in 1986, Mi-6s were used for logistical support, and to dump loads of sand in an attempt to damp out the damaged reactor.
 The crews had to be rotated out when their radiation dosages exceeded a safe limit, and the Mi-6s that did this work were buried on the site when they were done.
 Some Mi-6s performed operations in the confused wake of the breakup of the USSR in the 1990s, some ending up in the hands of states that fragmented off the new Russian state.